-The plan has five cost-sharing tiers
+The plan has six cost-sharing tiers

-Every drug on the plan's Drug List is in one of five cost-sharing tiers.
-In general, the higher the cost-sharing tier number, the higher your cost for the drug:
+Every drug on the plan's Drug List is in one of six cost-sharing tiers.
+In general, the higher the cost-sharing tier number, the higher your cost of the drug:

 - Tier 1 includes preferred generic drugs.
 This is a cost-sharing tier with low cost copays. - Tier 2 includes generic drugs. - Tier 3 includes preferred brand drugs.
 It may also include some nonpreferred generic drugs that are priced similarly to the original brand drug. - Tier 4 includes nonpreferred drugs.
 It may also include some nonpreferred generic drugs that are priced similarly to the original brand drug. - Tier 5 includes specialty drugs.
-Drugs in this cost-sharing tier generally cost you more than drugs in other cost-sharing tiers.
+Drugs in this cost-sharing tier generally cost you more than drugs in other cost-sharing tiers. - Tier 6 includes select care drugs at no cost on drugs for diabetic, high blood pressure, cholesterol, and osteoporosis conditions.